 My point is that you should think about what you want to make before you just head to the store and start buying supplies.
 Also, start with the basics and something simple.
 Learn to use Cricut Design Space.
 I have several resources for learning on the Classes page of this site.

-Cards are a great beginner project because they don’t require a large initial investment cost for supplies, and this allows you to get started and really learn to use your Cricut.
+Cards are a great Cricut projects for beginners because they don’t require a large initial investment cost for supplies, and this allows you to get started and really learn to use your Cricut.
 Once you begin to feel more confident in your Cricut skills, then you can adventure into some of the more advanced cards like pop-up cards, box cards, tri-fold cards and explosion box cards.

 Click HERE to see my tutorial for making a basic card in Design Space using simple shapes.

-Stickers are another great beginner project, and you will learn how to use the Print then Cut feature.
+Stickers are another great Cricut projects for beginners, and you will learn how to use the Print then Cut feature.
 You could have the stickers cut into a shape like a circle or they could be cut in the shape of the images that are on the stickers.
 The choice is yours.
 You could make your own personalized planner stickers.

 Click HERE to see my tutorial for making stickers.

-Similar to stickers, labels would be a great beginner project.
+Similar to stickers, labels would be a great Cricut projects for beginners.
 There are several different ways you could create the labels.
 You could do them using the Print then Cut method, much like a sticker, or you could cut the words or letters for the label from vinyl to apply to the surface of the item you are labeling.
 You could use predesigned words or type up your own words with the text function.
 This would be a lot like my decals tutorial that you can find by clicking HERE.

 For me, decals are much like labels, but they are usually of images instead of words.
 Typically they are made from 651/permanent vinyl and applied to a car, glass, bottle or other object.
 They are made to be durable and stay on the object for a very long time.
 If you use 651/permanent vinyl you do not have to seal these decals with anything after applying them.
 I have had a Disney car decal on the back window of my car for years now, and it has held up through car washes and the elements.